-The reason people expect wisdom from Jewish teachers is the great influence in the West of Wisdom literature of the Hebrew people, which consists of the more philosophical parts of the Old Testament and the Apocrypha.
-Perhaps the most important of these are the books of Job, Proverbs, and Psalms and the apocryphal book called The Wisdom of Solomon.
+The reason people expect wisdom from Jewish teachers is the great influence in the West of Wisdom literature of the Hebrew people, which consists of the more philosophical parts of the Old Testament.
+Perhaps the most important of these are the books of Job, Proverbs, and Psalms.

 They differ strikingly from the writings of Greek and Chinese moralists in the closeness with which morality is identified with religion.